AilPhaune/ObsidianBootloader/README.md

 # Obsidian bootloader
-Obsidian bootloader is a bootloader for the Obsidian operating system.
+Obsidian bootloader is a bootloader for the Campix operating system.
 <br>
 It is not multiboot compliant (yet !).